FusionAuth/fusionauth-site/CONTRIBUTING.md

      the class.
 - If you crop the image, don't use the `shadowed` role.
 And vice versa.
 - Highlight sections using image preview editor
   - Highlights should be red rectangle with line weight 5
 - To size and compress images without losing too much quality, follow these steps:
   1. Resize to width of 1600 in Preview.app ( or you can use `sips --resampleWidth 1600 *.png` from the command line)
   2. Crop the image vertically to only display the necessary content.
 - Use https://local.fusionauth.io and use the correct kickstart to add the Silicon Valley characters ( https://github.com/FusionAuth/fusionauth-example-kickstart/blob/main/development/kickstart.json )
 - Make sure that the same character is used for every screenshot on a page (unless you are demonstrating a view from the admin and also user perspective)
 - The shrink-images GitHub Action will call https://tinypng.com/ to compress the images that you commit.

-### Shell script for capturing sceenshots
-fa-screenshot.sh is located under `fusionauth-site/src/`.
+Use `fa-screenshot.sh`, located under `fusionauth-site/src/`.
 With this script you can automate following tasks:

 - Sizing and moving the Safari window
 - Capturing the screenshot
 - Resizing the screenshot image